soloist97/densecap-pytorch/README.md

 ## Trained model

-We provide a playable checkpoint, Here is the link - [OneDrive](https://1drv.ms/u/s!AmN4YCVEJTAIhcEL0HQDwgl79REDzQ?e=xYKEO1)
+We provide a playable checkpoint, Here is the link - [OneDrive](https://1drv.ms/u/s!AmN4YCVEJTAIhcEL0HQDwgl79REDzQ?e=xYKEO1) or [BaiduYun](https://pan.baidu.com/s/17-4CnOWHK-ksLKRAzC2JVQ) (code is `lysh`)
-* It is initiated from pretrained torchvision Faster R-CNN and trained for at most 10 epochs on training set.
+* It is initiated from the pretrained torchvision Faster R-CNN and trained for at most 10 epochs on the training set.
-* Place checkpoint (`.pth.tar`) and directory under `./model_params`
+* Place the checkpoint (`.pth.tar`) and the directory under `./model_params`

 Performance on the val set (`train_all_val_all_bz_2_epoch_10_inject_init.pth.tar`):
 ```json